Date of Award

 Scholarly Commons Citation

 Kouvarakos, Michael, "Isolating Failure Mechanisms in a Fiberglass/Epoxy Tensile Test Specimen Using Acoustic Emission Signal Parameters" (1992).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 267.